 ans = '11110000'

 D— Input array

-Input array, specified as an array of nonnegative numbers.
+Input array, specified as a numeric array.

 D is an array of floating-point numbers, and any element

 The truncation is always to the nearest integer less than or equal to that

 D is a character or logical array, then

 D can include negative numbers.
 The function converts negative

 Minimum number of digits in the output, specified as an integer.

 minDigits binary digits, then